civl-verifier/civl-verifier.github.io/doc.md

 # Layered Concurrent Programs

-CIVL takes as input a *layered concurrent program*.
+Civl takes as input a *layered concurrent program*.
 A layered concurrent program represents a sequence of concurrent programs, from most concrete (e.g., a low-level implementation) to most abstract (e.g., a high-level specification).
-CIVL verifies a layered concurrent program by verifying each layer and the connection between adjacent layers separately.
+Civl verifies a layered concurrent program by verifying each layer and the connection between adjacent layers separately.

 In this section we show a basic example to explain how a layered concurrent program represents a sequence of increasingly simpler concurrent programs.
-Understanding this foundational aspect of CIVL will make it easier to understand everything explained later.
+Understanding this foundational aspect of Civl will make it easier to understand everything explained later.

 ## A Simple Layered Concurrent Program